Veach History, Family Crest & Coats of Arms

 Some of the Veach family moved to Ireland, but this topic is not covered in this excerpt.
 Another 39 words(3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 The New World beckoned as many of the settlers in Ireland, known as the Scotch/Irish, became disenchanted.
 They sailed aboard the armada of sailing ships known as the "White Sails" which plied the stormy Atlantic.
 Some called them, less romantically, the "coffin ships."
 Amongst the early settlers who could be considered kinsmen of the Veach family, or who bore a variation of the surname Veach were

-Veach Settlers in the United States in the 17th Century
+Veach Settlers in United States in the 17th Century

 Veach Settlers in United States in the 18th Century

-Veach Settlers in the United States in the 19th Century
+Veach Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.